bentoml/BentoML/README.md

 ```

 If you are doing this only local machine, visit [http://127.0.0.1:5000](http://127.0.0.1:5000)
-in your browser to play around with the API server's Web UI for debbugging and
+in your browser to play around with the API server's Web UI for debugging and
 sending test request.
 You can also send prediction request with `curl` from command line:

 ```bash